Voreger/Voreger/README.md

 # 👋 Hi!
 I'm Vladimir Voreger

-I am a Golang backend developer and a student/graduate of Moscow Polytechnic University.
+I am a Golang backend developer and a student of Moscow Polytechnic University.
 I love writing clean code, exploring new technologies, and building projects that make an impact.
 Also, I am a huge fan of **Golang gopher**!